iskatrina/Capstone_project_stock_price_forecasting/README.md

 ## Overview

 This project is part of Udacity Data Science project + some additions which I used or plan to use in the project to accompany it for further development .
-Project offers few models which could be used to predict Stock prices for number of Stock choosen for Portfolio.
+Project offers few models which could be used to predict Stock prices for number of Stocks choosen for Portfolio within choosen timeframe.
 Each model shows its accuracy in each case.
-Using Stock price forecast , could be developed strategy for Buy/Sell the Stock for possible profit.
+Using Stock price forecast , could help develop a strategy for Buying/Selling  Stocks for possible profit.

-Content
+## Content

 The project is divided into three components: